Karen Bulloch, Ph.D.Research Associate Professor

 Brain dendritic cells were identified using a transgenic mouse model developed at Rockefeller, which expresses enhanced yellow fluorescent protein under the control of the CD11c gene promoter (a marker for dendritic cells throughout the body).
 Dr. Bulloch and the program’s scientists further characterized brain dendritic cells in neonatal, young, adult and aging brains as well as their presence following seizures and stroke.
 It was further shown that brain dendritic cells are competent inducers of the T cell immune response.

 Currently, the program’s scientists are working on evaluating the function of brain dendritic cells following viral infection and in mouse models of inflammation and neurodegenerative diseases.
-Additional work seeks to understand the role of these cells in development and in neuroendocrine-immune interactions, with colleague Peter Harry Jellinck.
+Additional work seeks to understand the role of these cells in development and in neuroendocrine-immune interactions, with colleagues Peter Harry Jellinck and Ulrike W. Kaunzner.

-Some of the program’s early data indicate that these cells respond to points of injury and infection in the brain.
-The goal of Dr. Bulloch’s program is to elucidate the mechanisms of response and develop new targets for therapies for a wide range of CNS damage.
+Their data now indicate that these immune cells, which are both CNS and peripheral in origin, are capable of responding to points of injury and infection in the brain.
+The goal of Dr. Bulloch’s program is to elucidate the molecular mechanisms underlying immune responses in the brain and to develop new targets for therapies for a wide range of CNS damage.